quityy/CSGO-Legacy-Inventory-Fix/README.md

 6. launch the game from steam like normal.

-## adding game args
+## adding lauch options

-put any extra csgo args after `%command%`, like this:
+put any extra csgo launch options after `%command%`, like this:

 ```txt
 "C:\sweepnation_tools\inventory_fix.exe" %command% -insecure -novid